-* NOTE: The TN EMC for bioretention cells with design variants shall be based on whether the bioretention cell has an IWS (in which case the Effluent EMC shall be 0.58 mg/L) or not (in which case the effluent EMC shall be 1.20 mg/L)

 Annual Runoff Treated Based on Percent Sizing

 The portioning of annual runoff between treated and untreated in the table was estimated using NCSU’s Bioretention HyPerTool, which provides options for selecting 50%, 75%, 100%, 150% and 200% sizing.
 To determine the annual runoff treated for bioretention cells that do not fall into these exact percentages, the user should interpolate between the two relevant sizes.
 HyPerTool is a Microsoft Excel spreadsheet model that references a database of hundreds of DRAINMOD simulations to allow for custom analysis and design of bioretention cells.
 More information on the Bioretention HyPerTool may be found in Part F: Overview of NCSU Modeling and Accounting Tools.